 This Cilantro Jalapeno Hummus recipe is smooth, silky and has just the right amount of heat.
-Make a double batch because it’s a match made in heaven for any summer evening.
+Make a double batch because it’s a match made in heaven for any gathering.

 I’ve got a new favorite dip: Cilantro Jalapeno Hummus.
 Have you ever had the three-layer hummus dip at Trader Joe’s?
 I always buy it and dig to the bottom layer because it’s my favorite, and they don’t sell it separately.
 This hummus is almost that bottom layer but just a little brighter with some extra lime juice added.
 I am in love!